rsgoheen/rsvp/README.md

 # rsvp
-Simple RSVP site for wedding
+Simple RSVP site for the wedding.
+ASP.Net, intended for hosting on Azure.